 Specialty care drugs are covered at the network level of benefits only when dispensed through a network retail pharmacy or Aetna's specialty pharmacy network.
-Refer to Aetna's website, www.aetna.com to review the list of specialty care drugs required to be dispensed through a network retail pharmacy or Aetna's specialty pharmacy network.
+Refer to the custom website aetnastateofmaine.com to review the list of specialty care drugs required to be dispensed through a network retail pharmacy or Aetna's specialty pharmacy network.
 The list may be updated from time to time.